cfpb/design-system/docs/pages/heroes.md

           these, as it’s unlikely that the Pacific Blue will have accessible contrast with a non-white (or light gray) background. "
     variation_group_name: Types
-    variation_group_description: "Heroes combine a heading, a small amount of subheading text, and image. "
+    variation_group_description: Heroes combine a heading, a small amount of subheading text, and image.
+The content is vertically centered.
   - variation_group_name: Variations
     variations:
       - variation_name: Hero with knockout text